 The next morning, the weather had calmed down enough that we said farewell to our new friends as they cast off from Casper’s Marina and headed for New Bern.
 The previous night we had gotten a great surprise call that our grandchildren would be brought by their other grandparents to our next destination, Morehead City!
 It was a short 2-hour slow cruise.
 We docked up at the Sanitary Fish Market Restaurant Dock, which was only $25 per night if you ate a meal at the restaurant.
 No problem with that!
 We had lunch there, did some touring about town and visited one of the best marine hardware stores that we have ever been to.
 Our grandkids came later that afternoon and the reunion is sweet, as usual.
 They are now 3 and 5, so the boat is a big adventure to them.
 We had them spend the night, girls in the bow and boys in the stern.
 We all could not have had any more fun!
 We woke up to a very chilly morning, but it makes snuggling with your grandkids in boat bunks that much better.
 We went to the town‘s best known breakfast joint, Pete’s Diner, and then came back to the boat for dinghy driving lessons and some tutoring on how to lower and raise the anchor with the windlass.
 We want to take every opportunity to teach them the love of boating, just as our parents did.

 Surprise, surprise, another cold front is on the way, packing more wind and rain.
-We had somewhat of a weather window to leave Morehead City, so we hugged our grandchildren goodbye and cruised to the River Dunes Marina which is slightly northeast of Oriental, NC.
-Unfortunately, it involved an extremely rough ride on the Neuse River, which tested the Estrellita and our nerves like no other cruise to date.
-After about 2 hours of 6 foot slop, we pulled into River Dunes, a welcome sight and relief.
+We had somewhat of a weather window to leave Morehead City, so we hugged our grandchildren goodbye and cruised to the River Dunes Marina which is slightly north east of Oriental, NC.
+Unfortunately, it involved an extremely rough ride on the Neuse River, which tested the Estrellita in our nerves like no other cruise to date.
+After about 2 hours of 6-foot slop, we pulled into River Dunes, a welcome sight and relief.